List of Coronation Street characters introduced in 2005: Robyn Platt

 Robyn Platt is played by Clare Calbraith.
-Robyn is the girlfriend (and later wife) of Martin Platt (Sean Wilson).
+Robyn is the girlfriend (later wife) of Martin Platt (Sean Wilson).
 She made her first appearance on 23 September 2005 and made her last appearance on 9 November 2005.
 She was portrayed by Claire Calbraith.
 In September 2005, Robyn made her first appearance as a mascot.
 However, the actress who portrayed her, Clare Calbraith, was uncredited although it still counted as her first appearance.
 A month later, in October 2005, Robyn reappeared and she and Martin began a relationship.
 However, Robyn thought Martin was stringing her along and dumped him at the Rovers Return Inn over her suspicions but they soon reconciled that month.

-Martin began to reject his son, David Platt (Jack P. Shepherd), for Robyn and at 8 Coronation Street, which was holding a farewell bombfire for Martin and Robyn, who were leaving for a new life in Liverpool in November, David realised that Martin wanted Robyn and not him.
+Martin began to reject his son, David Platt (Jack P. Shepherd), for Robyn and at 8 Coronation Street, which was holding a farewell bonfire for Martin and Robyn, who were leaving for a new life in Liverpool in November, David realised that Martin wanted Robyn and not him.
 David's mother and Martin's ex-wife, Gail Platt (Helen Worth), and Robyn were furious with Martin for this and Martin decided to make it up to him by spending time with him but David rejected his father.
 However, he and Martin reconciled before he departed for Liverpool with Robyn.
 David told Robyn to take good care of his father; Robyn replied that she will.
-David visited Martin and Robin in January 2006 and revealed that Robyn was pregnant with Martin's baby and their daughter was born later that year.
+David visited Martin and Robyn in January 2006 and revealed that Robyn was pregnant with Martin's baby and their daughter was born later that year.